forta-network/docs/docs/deploying-app.md

 ## Deploying

-In order to deploy your agent, you will need to complete a short form by navigating to the My Agents page (from the menu at the top right):
+In order to deploy your bot, you will need to complete a short form by navigating to the My Agents page (from the menu at the top right):

 1. Click the Deploy Agent button to bring up the form.
-The agent ID will be automatically generated for you
+The bot ID will be automatically generated for you
-2. Fill in the rest of the fields with your agent's information like name, description, version and which blockchains you want to scan
+2. Fill in the rest of the fields with your bot's information like name, description, version and which blockchains you want to scan
 3. For the Documentation field, select the README.md from your project folder.
 This will be uploaded to IPFS
 4. For the Docker Image field, paste in the image reference you copied earlier from the `npm run push` command
 5. If your code repository is public, fill in the Repository field
 6. Click the "Sign to proceed" button
-7. A Metamask dialog will appear asking you to sign the agent metadata.
+7. A Metamask dialog will appear asking you to sign the bot metadata.
 Click the Sign button
-8. A confirmation form will display your agent metadata, including the IPFS hash of the agent metadata and documentation.
+8. A confirmation form will display your bot metadata, including the IPFS hash of the bot metadata and documentation.
 If these look good, click the Deploy Agent button to initiate the deployment transaction
 9. A Metamask dialog will appear asking you to confirm the deployment transaction.
 Review the details and click the Confirm button

-When successfully deployed, you should see the agent status as Enabled on the My Agents page.
+When successfully deployed, you should see the bot status as Enabled on the My Agents page.

 Congratulations!
-You have successfully deployed your first Forta Agent!
+You have successfully deployed your first Forta bot!

 Great job getting this far!
-You have created a project, developed an agent, written and run a test, and deployed it to the Forta protocol.
-We encourage you to share your agents with the [Discord community](https://discord.gg/DUju5Dh4J9) as a way to showcase your ideas or receive general feedback!
+You have created a project, developed a bot, written and run a test, and deployed it to the Forta protocol.
+We encourage you to share your bots with the [Discord community](https://discord.gg/DUju5Dh4J9) as a way to showcase your ideas or receive general feedback!
 For any questions or feedback you may have, you can find us in the [Forta Discord server](https://discord.gg/DUju5Dh4J9) as well.

 Continue to the next page where you can learn more about [subscribing to alerts](subscribing.md).